collinco2/sentinelforge/docs/PRD.md

 •

-Leverage the platform's scoring and deduplication to reduce alert
+Leverage the platform’s scoring and deduplication to reduce alert

 fatigue.
 3.
 •
 CTI analysts.